Aitorlb7/Physics_2_Car_Game/README.md

 ### Objective and how to pass it

 The objective is go through the doors that are on the end of the scenario.
-To do it, you need to avoid some obstacles and finally obtain a power-up to dash and cross the doors.
+To do it, you need to avoid some obstacles and reach the doors.

 **REPOSITORY:**
 https://github.com/Aitorlb7/Physics_2_Car_Game